mcclurejt/ethereal-case-study/README.md

 No examples, just a barebones api reference :'(

+Put in a PR to add some [HERE](https://github.com/drift-labs/driftpy/pull/10)

 Luckily theres some docs for the Typescript sdk although the two sdk's are a bit different

 - One limit is the fact that only 1024 items are returned with no opportunity for pagination.
 This means users are expected to index their own data if they want historical access